Deaf Businesses Holiday Gift Guide 2021

 Support Deaf-Owned Businesses

-The holiday season is upon us once again.
-This means many of us are scrambling to find gifts for loved ones, and the pandemic adds another layer of difficulty to the task.
+The holiday season is upon us once again!
+This means many of us are searching for that perfect gift to give to our loved ones.

 Turning to large, online companies like Amazon is the simple solution—you can get everything you need in just a few clicks.
-But there are so many small businesses out there who need our support, especially after the year they’ve had to endure.
+But there are so many small businesses out there who will always appreciate our support.
 As a bonus, small business purchases tend be more unique and sustainable, giving your gifts that personal touch.

 - Health and Wellness